A member of the "Battle Force", Fighter Roar is a character created to serve as a fourth playable hero alongside Ultraman

 and subsequent appearances, he dons a red armor with visible blue hair.
 Although the faceplate that covers his mouth were supposedly cybernetic implants, The Great Battle IV

-establishes it's a mouse cover.
+establishes it's a mouth cover.
 Despite having different character designs, such as a referee uniform in Battle Dodgeball

 or when he becomes an evil warrior in Battle Commander